ebeshero/DHClass-Hub/Class-Examples/XPath/InClassExample_10-9.md

 gives us the 3 xml IDs of people with surname Mitford

 Dot `.` delimits.
-Without the dot the `//` goes all the way back to the root element whereas we want
+Without the dot the `//` goes all the way back to the root element whereas we want the surnames to be caught on the person element.

 * in XPath -